icons8/lunacy-docs/docs/text.md

 3. The **Edit object** button.
 The button appears when you select a text layer.
 Click this button to start editing the text.
 Alternatively, just press `Enter`.
 4. In the **Appearance** section you deal with [reusable text styles](https://docs.icons8.com/layerstyles/#text-styles).
 Also the section features the button that invokes the [floating style panel](#floating-panel).
 5. The **Generate text** button.
 A click over the button generates a random text.
 6. Another instance of the **Generate text** button.
 A click over the down arrowhead next to the button invokes the menu with text generation options.
-For details, click [here]((#text-generation-and-text-snippets)).
+For details, click [here](#text-generation-and-text-snippets).

 ## Adding text layers